Kinesiology Courses

 PHY-115

-Care and Prevention of Injuries KPE-312
+Care and Prevention of Injuries (KPE-312)

 A study of the common methods used to treat and care for athletic injuries, exploring training and rehabilitation programs, and providing practical experience in utilizing specific preventative and treatment techniques.
+Includes a weekly 75 minute lab.

 Prerequisites: